Duke of Edinburgh Award

 Students wishing to apply will need to complete the ADVANCE application form.
 This form asks students to tell us why they should be selected for the course and asks for a parent/guardian signature.
-The second selection stage will be an interview between myself and the candidate.
+The second selection stage will be an interview.

 (to be selected by the students)

 Students need to complete the following components to gain their award: